biohackathon2021/project-12/paper.md

 # Discussion and/or Conclusion
 Given that there are around 2 billion specimens in natural history collections worldwide [@arino2010approaches], and only a small propoortion of those have been full digitized and linked to identifiers for their collectors

+## Communication and outreach
+Given our results on women in science we thought we would take the oppurtunity to highlight the work of three of the highly connected female collectors.
+Below are the infographics we made and the texts we tweeted on these women.
+More information can be found about these women in these publications [@Fosberg1959; @sastre2003alicia; @Fuglei2006].

 ![An infographic illustrating Alicia Lourteig and her place in the collecting network together with a biographical vignette.](./figures/Alicia_Lourteig.png)
+Tweet: French–Argentinian botanist Alicia Lourteig has about 20 plant taxa named after her.

 ![An infographic illustrating Hanna Resvoll-Holmsen and her place in the collecting network together with a biographical vignette.](./figures/Hanna_Resvoll_Holmsen.png)
+Tweet: Mary Chase was the first woman elected to the presidency of the Botanical Society of America.
+She was also a committed suffragist, and was always supporting women in their scientific studies.
 ![An infographic illustrating Mary Agnes Chase and her place in the collecting network together with a biographical vignette.](./figures/Mary_Agnes_Chase.png)
+Tweet: Hanna Resvoll-Holmsen was a pioneer conservationist and ecologist, advocating for the preservation of natural ecosystems in her paper Om betydningen av det uensartede i våre skoger

+Also the tweets included the hashtags #WomenInScience #STEMWomen & #BioHackEU21

 # Future work